Guardianship Practice

 Guardianship – Trusts & Estates – Family Hostility – Revocation of Health Care Proxy

 Physical distance and family hostility created a situation in which an elderly woman’s health care had become compromised.
 In 2019, Michael S. Kutzin represented a longtime family friend of the elderly woman in obtaining guardianship for client who had a lifetime relationship with the elderly woman, and obtained the revocation of a Hawaiian daughter’s health care proxy.
 The Hawaiian daughter had a hostile relationship with a New York daughter who had attempted to provide care for their mother.
 The health care agent directed medical providers not to listen to the New York daughter and to keep their mother’s medical information from her.
 As a result of the conflict between the daughters, their mother’s medical care had become compromised.
 For various reasons, the New York daughter was not a suitable candidate to become guardian of her mother, so, at the mother’s request, the friend intervened.
-A Manhattan agreed with Michael’s argument that the hostility between the daughters put their mother’s care at risk, and found that the longtime family friend was the most appropriate person to serve as guardian.
+A Manhattan court agreed with Michael’s argument that the hostility between the daughters put their mother’s care at risk, and found that the longtime family friend was the most appropriate person to serve as guardian.

 Presenter | Description | Organization | Date |